 Pool Manufacturer Warranty for Fiberglass and Vinyl Liner Pools

 The first inground pool warranty to look at is the one from the manufacturer of your pool.
-They’ll look a little different depending on if you’re getting a fiberglass pool or a vinyl liner pool.
+They’ll look a little different depending on whether you’re getting a fiberglass or a vinyl liner pool.

 Vinyl Liner Pools

 Vinyl liner pools don’t need a gel coat because of the material they’re made from.
 They are made from strips of vinyl fused together to keep out leaks.
 At the bare minimum, warranties for vinyl liner pools should cover these fused seams.

 Inground pool warranties for these types of pools are often prorated.
 This means you get full coverage for the first few years.
 After that, the coverage is pretty scant.
 For example, it will read like a 25-year warranty.
 When you look closer, the warranty barely covers anything after the first two years.